Van 'flies' in roundabout crash

 Dashcam footage has revealed the moment a van launched into the air after hitting a roundabout on the A11 in Norfolk.

-The silver van had just overtaken another vehicle as it was approaching the junction on the dual carriageway near Attleborough on 1 September.
+The silver van had just overtaken another vehicle as it was approaching the junction on the dual carriageway near Attleborough in September.

-No other vehicles were involved and the van landed on the roundabout.

 -